+Responsible Alpha partners with all organizations on their transition to a net positive economy by 2050

 Its Refining & Marketing segment, which makes up around 95 percent of the company's total revenue, refines crude oil and other feedstocks at refineries in the US Gulf Coast and Midwest regions, purchases ethanol and refined products for resale, and distributes refined products.
 It sells refined products to wholesale marketing customers, buyers on the spot market.

 The Midstream segment (5 percent of revenue) transports crude oil and other feedstocks to Marathon Petroleum's refineries and other locations, delivers refined products to wholesale and retail markets and affiliated pipeline assets and investments.

 Marathon holds stakes in MPLX LP which operates the company's asphalt and light oil product terminal operators in the US (about 20 terminals).
 In addition, the company has a large US private inland product fleet that includes roughly two dozen inland towboats and about 300 barges.

+Climate Risks

-Climate, Community, and Environmental Risks Climate Risks The use of oil sands contributes directly to global warming.
-Producing and processing oil sands results in roughly 14 percent more greenhouse gas emissions than the average oil used in the U.S. And greenhouse gas emissions per barrel have stopped improving and started increasing slightly, thanks to increasing development of greenhouse gas-intensive melting-in-place projects.
+The use of oil sands contributes directly to global warming.
+Producing and processing oil sands results in roughly 14 percent more greenhouse gas emissions than the average oil used in the U.S., and greenhouse gas emissions per barrel have stopped improving and started increasing slightly, thanks to increasing development of greenhouse gas-intensive melting-in-place projects.
 A byproduct of refining oil sands, the residue left after refining, is petroleum coke, or pet coke that can be substituted for coal.
 Pet coke emits 30 percent more CO2 per ton than an equivalent amount of the lowest grade mined coals.
-Pet coke burning, because it is considered a co-product, is not included in industry estimates of oil sands GHG emissionsix The evaporation and atmospheric oxidation of low-volatility organic vapors from oil sand emissions is responsible for secondary organic aerosol (SOA) production.x SOAs contribute to fine-particle pollution linked to lung and heart problems.
+Pet coke burning, because it is considered a co-product, is not included in industry estimates of oil sands GHG emissions.

+The evaporation and atmospheric oxidation of low-volatility organic vapors from oil sand emissions is responsible for secondary organic aerosol (SOA) production.
+SOAs contribute to fine-particle pollution linked to lung and heart problems.
 They are associated with black carbon, which is hastening melting in the Arctic.
 However, while airborne particulate matter is linked to premature human mortality, the relative importance of the different chemical components for these effects is unknown.
+Nor are the effects of particulate matter on climate certain.

+Community Risks

-Nor are the effects of particulate matter on climate certain.xi Community Risks Residents said they believe the refinery's emissions are behind the unusually high rates of cancer and other illnesses in the neighborhood.
+Residents said they believe the refinery's emissions are behind the unusually high rates of cancer and other illnesses in the neighborhood.
 According to the Michigan Department of Public Health, consistently elevated levels of cancer and mortality rates from cancer were recorded in Boynton's ZIP code, 48217, reported as the most polluted in Michigan.
 Residents believe that the air quality worsened after the refinery switched from conventional crude oil to oil derived from oil sands.
 Detroit is subject to winter-time thermal inversions that trap emissions close to the ground, which would amplify poor air quality.

-MPC began buying out residential properties adjacent to the refinery in 2021, with plans to raze them and create a green belt to buffer the neighborhood from the plant.xii Wayne County, where Boynton is located, has adult asthma hospitalization rates more than double the Michigan average, and Black Michiganders are heavily impacted.xiii The Office of the Environmental Justice Public Advocate's Michigan Environmental Justice Screen tool (MiEJScreen) shows the Boynton census tracts as having an environmental justice score of 99 percent, based upon the vulnerability of the population and the degree of exposure to hazardous environmental conditions and health characteristics.xiv
+MPC began buying out residential properties adjacent to the refinery in 2021, with plans to raze them and create a green belt to buffer the neighborhood from the plant.
+Wayne County, where Boynton is located, has adult asthma hospitalization rates more than double the Michigan average, and Black Michiganders are heavily impacted.

+Responsible Alpha partners with all organizations on their transition to a net positive economy by 2050

+The Office of the Environmental Justice Public Advocate's Michigan Environmental Justice Screen tool (MiEJScreen) shows the Boynton census tracts as having an environmental justice score of 99 percent, based upon the vulnerability of the population and the degree of exposure to hazardous environmental conditions and health characteristics.

+Environmental Risks